bytedance/music_source_separation/README.md

-# Music source separation
+# Music Source Separation

 Music source separation is a task to separate audio recordings into individual sources.
-This repository is an PyTorch implmementation of music source separation systems.
+This repository is an PyTorch implmementation of music source separation.
 Users can separate their favorite songs into different sources by installing this repository.
-Users can also train music source separation systems from scratch using this repository.

-This repository can be also used for music source separation, speech enhancement, instruments separation, etc.
+In addition, users can train their own music source separation systems using this repository.
+This repository also includes speech enhancement, instruments separation, etc.

 ## Demos

-TODO
+Vocals and accompaniment separation: https://www.youtube.com/watch?v=WH4m5HYzHsg

 ## Installation